jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 * Incorporated feedback from the media type review.
 * RFCs 4180, 7111, and 8805 are now normative references.
 * Made minor editorial changes.

+## Changes from 09 to 10

+* Incorporated feedback from the IESG review.

 {backmatter}